Cryptobia: Biology

+Being kinetoplastids, the mitochondria of Cryptobia contain DNA minicircles that are involved in gene editing of their mitochondrial RNA.
+However, unlike trypanosomes, their minicircles are not linked in a kinetoplast network.
+The minicircles of C. helicis is in the form of "pan-kinetoplast DNA" and are distributed throughout the mitochondrion, and are supercoiled unlike most kinetoplast DNA.
+The fish parasite Trypanoplasma borreli has a large kinetoplast DNA structure that contains several minicircle sequences repeating in a single large chromosome.

 Diagnosis and treatment

 In fish, the disease is most important in salmonids.
 Marine and freshwater fish can be infected.
 These protozoans can be found on most continents.

 Bloodfeeding leeches are implicated in the transmission of the bloodborne species.

 The protozoans can be identified in skin and gill biopsies and blood samples.
 For some of the protozoans, antibodies can be detected in the fish using ELISA and fluorescent antibody testing.

 Chemical treatment with isometamidium chloride has been effective.
 There is a vaccine against C. salmositica which lasts up to 2 years.